Vertex Features for Neural Global Illumination: Method

 The virtual sub-triangle that contains $\mathbf{x}$ is identified by the integer grid coordinates $(\bar{u}, \bar{v})$.
 After this step, we perform the aforementioned barycentric interpolation using the features of the three corresponding virtual vertices.

 All LOD factors are initially set to $k_i = 1$, meaning no virtual vertices are added.
 During training, these factors are adaptively increased in response to the training loss, allocating higher spatial resolution to more challenging regions.
 When a face is refined, new virtual vertices are generated, and their features are initialized via interpolation from the existing representation.
 These features replace the originals, allowing the network to refine its capacity where needed.
-The update strategy based on loss statistics is described in the next section.
+The loss-based update strategy is described in the next section.